yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

           - Only interacts with upper level POs
     - Value
       - Accountale for winning in the market
-      - Maximizing the value of the product and of the dev team by following outcome
-        - Visionary product backlogs
-        - Clear sprint backlogs
-      - Accountale for winning in the market
         - Drive product success
         - Product vision
         - Own product backlog